shelleywu1921/tsp/stableset/README.md

 Tried 1 and 10 for att532.
 Running time: `128.87578 seconds` and `222.66239 seconds` respectively.
 No violated comb found

+## April 5
+Brute force to see if there is any violated comb (<0.9) for pr76.

 ## April 6
 ### Tested duplication:
+Test to see how repetitive are the stable sets generated.
+See `test_repetition.py`.

+`test_duplication_pr76`: The number of unique stable sets tend to 15,000 as the number of iterations tends to infinity.

+`test_duplication_att532`: In constrast, the stable sets found in att532 doesn't have many duplications.

+### Finding combs:
+`test_find_handle_att532 1~6`: No combs